nais/doc/docs/persistence/influxdb.md

 For that reason, we discouraged use of Aiven InfluxDB and recommended that teams instead build a solution based around BigQuery for these kinds of business metrics.

 At the start of 2023, Aiven informed us that dropping InfluxDB was no longer in the roadmap, and that InfluxDB support would continue for the foreseeable future.
-However, Aiven is still only supporting InfluxDB 1.8, and we have seen no plans to allow upgrading to InfluxDB 2.
+However, Aiven is still only supporting InfluxDB 1.8, and they have no plans to allow upgrading to InfluxDB 2 because of licensing issues.

+For that reason, we still discourage use of Aiven InfluxDB for new use cases.
 For many use cases, the BigQuery alternative might be a better fit.

 See the end of this document for a description of [the BigQuery alternative](#suggested-alternative).